awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MasterUsername`  <a name="cfn-redshift-cluster-masterusername"></a>
-The user name associated with the admin user account for the cluster that is being created\.
+The user name associated with the admin user for the cluster that is being created\.
 Constraints:
 + Must be 1 \- 128 alphanumeric characters or hyphens\.
 The user name can't be `PUBLIC`\.
 + Must contain only lowercase letters, numbers, underscore, plus sign, period \(dot\), at symbol \(@\), or hyphen\.